SOLAS-TTRPG/SOLAS/README.md

 Your **strength** is considered to be one higher when meeting an armor requirement

 ### Willbreaker
-When you do damage to a creature and its resistance drops to 0, you can spend focus points to roll further psychic damage against it, 1R per focus point.
+If you do damage to a creature in two consecutive turns, you may add an additional 1R of a celestial damage type of your choice (this is chosen when you take the boon and cannot be changed).

 ***Upgraded Boons:** Require other boons, a high enough primary stat, etc.*